Skip to content

 Frequently Asked Questions

-What college inflation rate should I use?
+What college inflation rate to use?

 Historical college cost inflation has run 3-5% annually over long periods.
 3% is conservative, 4-5% reflects observed patterns.
 General inflation is typically 2-3%, so college inflation usually exceeds by 1-2 percentage points.
 Using 3% is a reasonable middle estimate; be prepared that actual inflation may be higher.

-Should I count on financial aid?
+Count on financial aid?

 Base calculations on sticker price to ensure full funding if needed.
 Treat financial aid as bonus that either reduces required savings or becomes additional cushion.
 Need-based aid depends on income and assets at application time, which may change significantly between saving years and application.
 Plan for the full cost; be pleased if aid reduces it.